brian14708/wh-briefings/presidential-actions/2021-04/2021-04-09-a-proclamation-on-national-former-prisoner-of-war-recognition-day-2021.md

 modified_time: 2021-04-09 13:43:23-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/04/09/a-proclamation-on-national-former-prisoner-of-war-recognition-day-2021/
 published_time: 2021-04-09 13:43:22-04:00
-title: A Proclamation on National Former Prisoner of War Recognition Day, 2021
+title: "A Proclamation on National Former Prisoner of War Recognition Day,\_2021"
 ---

 Throughout our Nation’s history, those who have served in our Armed